-Temperature Monitoring of Blood Bank Equipment
+BBSE 1.0-Temperature Monitoring of Blood Bank Equipment

 Principle

 Proper storage requirement for blood, blood components and blood banking reagents must be followed to ensure the best quality product for transfusion.
 Testing methods must be performed according to the temperatures indicated by the manufacturer and Standard Operating Procedures.
 All blood bank equipment must have the temperature monitored continuously and recorded daily to ensure compliance with these regulations.